Making It Work

 You’ll find students from 20 denominations on our campus, drawn by a strong ecumenical spirit.
 They know MTSO has the people, connections and resources to prepare them for leadership and ordination in their own churches.

-The faculty includes members of a number of faith traditions, including Church of the Brethren, Mennonite, Presbyterian Church (USA), United Church of Christ and the United Methodist Church.
+The faculty includes members of a number of faith traditions, including African Methodist Episcopal, Church of God (Anderson, Indiana), Church of the Brethren, Mennonite, Presbyterian Church (USA), United Church of Christ and the United Methodist Church.

 What if I am United Methodist, but not from Ohio?